Join the Rootstock Open Slack Community to get the latest updates from the Rootstock Ecosystem!

-RIF Rollup - Architecture
+RIF Rollup | Design and Architecture

-The ZkSync system is composed by:
+The zkSync system is composed by:

 • Server